umonkey/treemap/README.md

 ## Motivation

 I love growing trees and [crowdmapping](https://en.wikipedia.org/wiki/Crowdmapping).
 I always wanted to have a map of all the trees in my city, so that when it's time to collect seeds for the next season, I know exactly where to go.
+Or to check how a rare species feels in our climate.
 I could not find any such map, so I decided to make one myself.

 I also love programming.
 So I decided to make the app myself, as a pet project.
 I chose Rust for the backend, because it's a language I want to learn better.
 I chose TypeScript for the frontend, because it's a language I already know well, and I like it.